-It’s a well-debated topic regarding travel therapy—what point in your career is the best time for it?
-We know in reality it comes down to personal choice, but looking at the different travelers we’ve worked with over the past 16 years, we can confidently say that any point in a therapy career can be a good time to try travel therapy.
+It’s a well-debated topic regarding travel therapy: at what point in your therapy career should you consider travel options?
+While it ultimately comes down to personal circumstances, when reviewing the journeys of thousands of different travelers we’ve worked with over the past two decades, it’s clear that any point in a therapy career can be a good time to try travel therapy.

-Think travel therapy may be for you?
-Give us a call or check out the latest travel therapy job openings.
+Think travel therapy may be right for you?
+Check out Cariant’s latest travel therapy job openings.
 We’d love to help you find your next adventure!